 People are often arrested for Evading Arrest when they were simply exercising their right to walk away from a police offer’s questions.
 Police officers will frequently tell people that they are “free to go” when they are being questioned.
 They might also tell you that you are being “detained.”
 So it is difficult to know when the police are trying to arrest you and when you have the right to leave the encounter.

 If the police tell you that you are free to leave, you should not be arrested for Evading Arrest, but this happens anyway sometimes.
-However, if you are being “detained” or the officer tells you that you are being arrested, then the law says that you are not allowed to not free to go.
+However, if you are being “detained” or the officer tells you that you are being arrested, then the law says that you are not allowed to go.
 If the arrest or detainer was unlawful, then you may ultimately not be convicted of the Evading Arrest offense, but the officer very well may arrest you at that particular time.
 In no case, however, is force allowed to be used to prevent the officer from arresting you unless it falls into the narrow category below.

-The punishment can be enhanced to an offense greater than a Class A Misdemeanor if a vehicle was used to flea the police, or if the person has been previously convicted for evading or if someone suffered a serious bodily injury or death as a result of the offense.
+The punishment can be enhanced to an offense greater than a Class A Misdemeanor if a vehicle was used to flee the police, or if the person has been previously convicted for evading or if someone suffered a serious bodily injury or death as a result of the offense.